lawsberryPi/coding-challenge/README.md

   - The solution is focuses on full stack.

 -	Reasoning behind your technical choices, including architecture.
+  - Front end: I chose React & Redux which is recommanded by Ambassador, and I am also pretty familar with it.
+On top of it, I used Material UI to create beautiful and responsive UI.
+I really like react and react & redux, because they makes the state predictable
 -	Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
 -	Link to the hosted application (where applicable).